 Please feel free to browse this site as a student:

 Contact us if you would like to have access to the site as a teacher.

 Canvas at Middlebury – Some History

 Middlebury adopted the Canvas LMS to replace Moodle.
 Fall 2016 was the final academic term for provisioning Moodle sites via the Course Hub.
 Provisioning Moodle course sites from Course Hub is no longer supported.
-Access to Moodle content from previous terms will be maintained in an archive format through Dec 2018.
-Faculty can access Moodle sites via their personal Course Hub dashboard.
-This two-year archive timeline has been established to maximize access, provide time, training, and assistance with the management and migration of content to alternative platforms.
+Access to Moodle content from previous terms will be maintained in an archive format through the end of Dec 2018.

 For tech support/trouble shooting, please refer to the 24/7 phone and chat support available to you via the Help tab in Canvas.

 - To get oriented to the platform